Latest Blog Posts

 Clean your windows without leaving the ground

 Need to wash your windows but you don’t want to spend the time doing it because the next rain will wash away the time you spent shining those windows.
 Try using a window cleaning product that attaches to your garden hose.
-First you rinse the window with water then switch the setting to soap continuing to spray the window and then switch it back to rinse.
+First, you rinse the window with water then switch the setting to soap continuing to spray the window and then switch it back to rinse.
 You can clean your windows without your feet leaving the ground.
-One such product is Windex Outdoor spray.
+One such product is Windex Outdoor Spray.

 For cleaning the inside or outside of your windows try using Norwex cloths.
 You use water and the cloth, no chemicals.
 They do a fantastic streak free job.
 Norwex has many chemical free cleaning solutions.
 I have been using them since 1995.